 Cuisinart Electric Pressure Cooker Review: Summary

 The details above give you all the possible drawbacks of the Cuisinart Electric Pressure Cooker, including the number of complaints about malfunctioning units and poor customer service.
 Yet a huge majority of consumer ratings are very positive.
 Owners love it because it offers good basic functions and does well on the jobs it’s designed to do, and they actually prefer the non-stick pot for easier cleaning.
 You won’t get all the features of a fancier multi-cooker, but you might be very happy to live without those extras in exchange for a simple and easy to understand control panel.
 This model is a good choice for those who are mainly looking for a more basic electric basic pressure cooker that can cook delicious foods without being overly complicated to operate.(Back to Top)

 May we suggest…

 Before you buy, you may want to read about the Instant Pot.
-It’s a little more expensive, but thousands of owners agree that it’s well worth the price.
+It costs about the same, and tens of thousands of owners agree that it’s well worth the price.